Jazmine Sullivan: 2014–2019: Return to music and Reality Show

 In 2014, Sullivan returned to music with the announcement of her new album, Reality Show.
-In an interview with Billboard, Sullivan described her return as inevitable saying she "...can't escape [her] calling".
-She based her song Reality Show on watching reality shows during her hiatus which inspired the namesake.
+In an interview with Billboard, Sullivan described her return as inevitable, saying she "...can't escape [her] calling".
+She based her album Reality Show on watching reality shows during her hiatus, which inspired the namesake.
 The album consists of 14 songs, and features production from Key Wane and Salaam Remi.
-The lead single "Dumb" featuring American rapper Meek Mill, was released on May 12, 2014.
+The lead single, "Dumb", featuring American rapper Meek Mill, was released on May 12, 2014.
 The song debuted at number 45 on the R&B/Hip-Hop Airplay.
-The second single "Forever Don't Last" was released on September 16, 2014.
+The second single, "Forever Don't Last", was released on September 16, 2014.
 It peaked at number 10 on the Adult R&B Songs chart.

 On January 13, 2015, Jazmine Sullivan released Reality Show to widespread critical acclaim, with the album reaching number one on the Billboard R&B Albums and number two on the Top R&B/Hip-Hop Albums.
 Reality Show sold 30,000 copies in its first week.
 Slant Magazine commented, "Despite what the rasp in her voice might suggest, Sullivan clearly sees herself as something other than R&B's next great queen of pain.
 Her central themes—love and self-image—don't stray far from genre convention, but her musical versatility and keenly observed characters make her one of the most captivating artists in R&B today."
 The album earned Sullivan three Grammy Award nominations for Best R&B Album and Best Traditional R&B Performance ("Let It Burn").

-In 2016, Sullivan was featured in the visual album "Endless" by Frank Ocean.
+In 2016, Sullivan was featured in the visual album Endless by Frank Ocean.
 Sullivan lent her vocals to four songs from the album: "Alabama", "Wither", "Hublots", and "Rushes".
-Sullivan was the lead writer for these four songs on Mary J. Blige's album Strength of a Woman, and sang backup vocals on the first three of them: "Thick of It", "Set Me Free", "Glow Up", and "Thank You." ("Strength of a Woman" album liner notes).
+Sullivan was the lead writer for these four songs on Mary J. Blige's album Strength of a Woman, and sang backup vocals on the first three of them: "Thick of It", "Set Me Free", "Glow Up", and "Thank You."
 She in partnership with fellow American singer Bryson Tiller released "Insecure" for the soundtrack for the second season of the HBO series of the same title.
 Also in 2016 she performed the national anthem at the first game of the 2016 NHL Stadium Series at TCF Bank Stadium featuring the Chicago Blackhawks and Minnesota Wild.
 In 2019, Sullivan was featured on Pentatonix's Christmas collection The Best of Pentatonix Christmas on the group's cover of "Joyful, Joyful".